-There are no prerequisites for this course, however prior learning is acknowledged.
+There are no prerequisites for this course, however, prior knowledge of concepts from Year 9 Mathematics is assumed.

 Economics and Business, students use numeracy to understand the principles of financial management, and to make informed financial and business decisions.
 They apply their numeracy knowledge and skills to display, interpret and analyse economics and business data, draw conclusions, make predictions and forecast outcomes.
 Through the study of economics and business, students appreciate the ways numeracy knowledge and skills are used in society and apply these to hypothetical and/or real-life experiences.